Dreadspire vs White Crown

 Roles and Responsibilities

-• Designed entire map layout using UEFN’s modeling tools
+• Designed map layout using UEFN’s modeling tools

 • Defined engagement zones, sightlines, choke points, and traversal flow